Furnace Repair Checklist

 Next, check if your breaker and furnace switch are on.

 - Look for your main electrical panel.
 If you aren’t sure where it is, search for a gray metal box in your basement, garage or closet.

 - Make sure your hands and feet aren’t moist before touching the panel or breakers.

 - Find the breaker titled “furnace” or “heat,” and double-check it’s reading “on.”
 If you find that the breaker tripped, it will be in the middle or “off” position.

-- With one hand, steadily turn the breaker to the “on” location.
-If the breaker instantly trips and pops back to “off,” don’t try to reset it and contact a team member from Forster Heating at 530-885-8081 immediately.
+- With one hand, steadily turn the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and contact a team member from Forster Heating at 530-885-8081 immediately.